TaxTips.ca

 Links & Resources

-Claiming a Refund for US Taxes Withheld From Lotteries, Gambling Winnings or Prizes
+Claiming a Refund for US Taxes Withheld From Lotteries or Gambling Winnings

 The information in this article applies to Canadian residents who are not US citizens, and are not US residents.